day8/re-frame/docs/Interceptors.md

 which process the side effects accumulated into `:effects` including but, not limited to, updates to app-db.

-### Fancy
+### Self Modifing

 Through both stages (before and after), `context` contains a `:queue` of interceptors yet to be processed, and a `:stack` of interceptors already done.

-In advanced cases, these values can be modified by the functions through which the `context` is threaded.
+In advanced cases, these values can be modified by the Interceptor functions through which the `context` is threaded.

-What I'm saying is that interceptors can be dynamically added and removed from the `:queue` by the interceptors themselves.
+What I'm saying is that interceptors can be dynamically added and removed from the `:queue` by existing Interceptors.

 ### Credit